-Step Details Duration of the Collection of Personal Information one time Identify the period of time over which the data will be collected: unlimited limited Is the collection for this one time only, is it limited in duration or ongoing?
-Particularly important to note are the reasons why the collection is ongoing as this leads into issues of data integrity.
-Start Date: Accuracy Outline the steps to be taken to ensure that information is accurate at all stages of the application: What steps will be taken to ensure the accuracy of the collected information both at the time of collection and over the course of time for information that may change?
-Is a verification process part of the overall process?
-Method of Storage List each method by which the personal information is stored, including the original collection form, computer files and copies, backup copies, on the advanced card, etc: What is the storage method and process for the advanced card application and associated components in the overall application?
-Key Personnel List by name and title all personnel responsible for the privacy of this application: Chief Information Officer Other Key Personnel Who is the Chief Information Officer of the organization, i.e., the person who serves as the focal Name, Function point for the privacy protection process?
-Name, Function Who are the people who have roles in the access and correction process?
-Name, Function From the perspective of those inside the organization, it is useful to list persons who have key roles in the functions of collection, use, retention and disclosure of the information.
-Name, Function
+Duration of the Collection of Personal Information {Identify the period of time over which the data will be collected: Is the collection for this one time only, is it limited in duration or ongoing?
+Particularly important to note are the reasons why the collection is ongoing as this leads into issues of data integrity.} one time unlimited limited Start Date: End Date: Accuracy {Outline the steps to be taken to ensure that information is accurate at all stages of the application: What steps will be taken to ensure the accuracy of the collected information both at the time of collection and over time if the information should change?
+Is a verification process part of the overall process?} Method of Storage {List each method by which the personal information is stored, including the original collection form, computer files and copies, back up copies, on the advanced card, etc.: What is the storage method and process for the advanced card application and associated components in the overall application?}

-Step Details Description of Procedures for Access and Correction Describe the process to be used by individuals to view and request changes to their data: What procedures are or will be put in place to permit customers to gain access to their personal information?
+Chief Information Officer Other Key Personnel - Name, Function Name, Function Name, Function Name, Function Name, Function Description of Procedures for Access and Correction {Describe the process to be used by individuals to view and request changes to their data: What procedures are or will be put in place to permit customers to gain access to their personal information?
 What are the procedures for requesting correction of information?
 This might include reference to more detailed documents that describe the process at greater length.
-A document that is suitable for distribution to the customer is very useful, as is a document for internal use which outlines the steps of the access process and correction process for staff.
-Procedures for Complaints and Appeals of Denial of Access or Correction Describe the procedure to be followed by an individual who wishes to lodge a complaint about his or her data or problems in accessing or correcting that data: What procedures are in place for a customer to voice a complaint about how his or her personal information is being collected and used?
-What procedures exist if access to his or her information or correction of it has been denied?
+A document that is suitable for distribution to the customer is very useful as is a document for internal use which outlines the steps of the access process and correction process for staff.} data: What procedures are in place for a customer to voice a complaint about how their personal information is being collected and used?
+What procedures exist if access to their information or correction of it has been denied?
 How are concerns resolved?
-What time frames exist for resolving them?
-Security Describe the security measures that will apply to the information at all stages of its existence.
-See "Method Of Storage": What security measures are to be used to ensure the protection of personal information, restrict the possibility of unauthorized use and track authorized use.
-These measures should reflect the sensitivity of the data and should have the flexibility for customers to select security measures for their data which reflect their perception of the sensitivity of their data.
+What time frames exist for resolving them?}